 A short lunch time session is available Monday-Thursday and there is a charge for the care given at this time (for fee paying and UFE children).
 Families of all children participating in a lunch session must be provided a nutritious packed lunch.
-An advice sheet is made available to all participating families and further advice is available via the link on our website.
+An advice sheet is made available to all participating families via the link on our website.